DiegoCaruanaMontes/tic_tac_toe/docs/DESIGN REQUIREMENTS.md

 ## MVP Characteristics

 Table 3x3
-Always starts X
+Always starts A
-True/False - X/O
+None/True/False - EMPTY/A/B
 Just One Board and it ends
+Turn changes before checking the result